YZTangent/dotfiles/README.md

 ## Acknowledgements

 Thank you to:
-- [My linux for work](https://github.com/mylinuxforwork/dotfiles) for their waybar dotfiles
+- [woioeow](https://github.com/woioeow/hyprland-dotfiles/tree/main) for their waybar dotfiles
-- [Alacritty themes](https://github.com/alacritty/alacritty-theme) for their alacritty theme templates
-- [Lococo:p](https://www.pixiv.net/en/users/12342223), [卜卜](https://www.pixiv.net/en/users/2156906), [burnALLnight](https://www.pixiv.net/en/users/15128083) and [Kuroduki](https://www.pixiv.net/en/users/8956220) for the wallpapers